gliderlabs/registrator/README.md

 		-v /var/run/docker.sock:/tmp/docker.sock \
 		-h $HOSTNAME progrium/registrator <registry-uri>

+### Host mode services

+Registrator will discover services running in Docker net=host mode provided that their exposed ports are explicitly listed using the -p flag:

+	$ docker run --net=host -p 8080:8080 -p 8443:8443 ...

 ### Registry URIs

 The registry backend to use is defined by a URI.
 The scheme is the supported registry name, and an address.
 Registries based on key-value stores like etcd and Zookeeper (not yet supported) can specify a key path to use to prefix service definitions.
 Registries may also use query params for other options.
 See also [Adding support for other service registries](#adding-support-for-other-service-registries).